meder411/OmniDepth-PyTorch/README.md

 Run `python train_omnidepth.py` to run the training routine.
 Run `python test_omnidepth.py` to run the evaluation routine.
 You can edit the parameters in those files.

 ## Testing
-Included is a PyTorch version of the Caffe model for the top RectNet model from the original paper.
-If you have set everything up correctly, running `test_omnidepth.py` should run the evaluation script on this model and output the following results:
+Included is `rectnet.pth`, a PyTorch model converted from the released Caffe model for the top RectNet model from the original paper.
+If you have set everything up correctly, running `test_omnidepth.py` will run the evaluation script on this model and output the following results:

 ```
   Avg.
 Abs.
 Rel.
 Error: 0.0641